inanimatt/Domain-Calendar/README.md

 Unattended/scheduled usage
 --------------------------

 You can quell all non-error output from the above commands by adding the `--quiet` option, which makes it possible to use in a cronjob.
+For example, to get a valid ICS file from the command-line without specifying a filename argument:

+`./domain-calendar calendar:generate --quiet > test.ics`

 TODO